-Introduction to Pixel-Aligned Language Models
+Introduction to Pixel-Aligned LLMs

-The Pixel-Aligned Language Model
+The Pixel-Aligned LLM

-In an effort to address this gap, a novel approach called the Pixel-Aligned Language Model (PixelLLM) has been introduced.
+In an effort to address this gap, a novel approach called the Pixel-Aligned LLM (PixelLLM) has been introduced.
 This model is trained to recognize the spatial alignment between visual contents and textual descriptions.
 It is capable of both generating captions based on a given image and identifying pixel location for each caption word.

 PixelLLM operates by accepting an image and either a set of points, boxes, or even textual prompts.
 When provided with these location prompts, it delivers captions focused on the specific requested areas.
 Conversely, when generating output, PixelLLM regresses pixel coordinates for each textual word, thus attaining dense word grounding capabilities.
 As a foundation, the model utilizes the Localized Narrative dataset, which comes enriched with pixel-word-aligned captions birthed from human attention.